Amended April 27, 2023

 ARTICLE II MEMBERS

 Section 2.02.
-Any qualified individual, firm or organization may apply for membership by written application to BISG and if found to be engaged or interested in any phase of the Industry shall be admitted to membership.
-The determination by the Board of the applicant's eligibility for and category of membership (which determination can be delegated to the Executive Director) shall be final and binding.
+Any qualified individual, firm or organization may apply for membership by written application to BISG and, if found to be engaged or interested in any phase of the Industry, shall be admitted to membership.
+The determination by the Board of Directors of the applicant's eligibility for and category of membership (which determination can be delegated to the Executive Director) shall be final and binding.

 Section 2.03.
-Membership in BISG shall be effective after such determination, when the applicant pays any enrollment fees or initial dues required.
+Membership in BISG shall be effective after such determination, upon the applicant paying any enrollment fees or initial dues required pursuant to Article III.

 Section 2.04.
-Upon admission to membership, each member shall designate in writing the name and address of an individual who shall act as that member's representative.
-All communications from BISG to a member shall be addressed to that representative.
+Upon admission to membership, each Member shall designate in writing the name and address of an individual who shall act as that Member's representative (a "Key Person").
+All communications from BISG to an entity Member shall be addressed to that representative.
 A change in that representation shall not be effective until BISG receives notice thereof in writing.

 Section 2.05.
-A member may resign at any time by delivering, emailing, or mailing to the BISG Office: Attn: the Executive Director.
-A resigning member shall remain liable for all sums, including dues, assessments and fees, owed by that member immediately prior to receipt of its resignation by the executive director.
-No part of any sums previously paid to BISG shall be returned to a member who resigns.
+A Member may resign at any time by delivering, emailing, or mailing a resignation letter to the BISG Office, Attn: the Executive Director.
+A resigning Member shall remain liable for all sums, including dues, assessments and fees, owed by that Member immediately prior to receipt of its resignation by the Executive Director.
+No part of any sums previously paid to BISG shall be returned to a Member who resigns.

 ARTICLE III DUES AND FEES